kworkflow/kworkflow/README.md

 - v enables visual notification
 - s enables sound notification
 - vs or sv enables both
-- n (or any other option) disable notifications
+- n (or any other option) disables notifications

 > The default option, when --alert= is not given is n.
-It can be configured at
+It can be configured in
 > the kworflow.config file.

 ```